MrSableye/discord-plays/README.md

 `/trainer` prints general info
 `/save` saves the game through the in game dialog and dumps the battery
 `/map` opens the map, takes a screenshot and returns it to the bot, exits map
+`/summary` shows a gif of the last few frames
+`/leaderboard` shows who pressed the most keys

 ## Instructions:
 To add this bot to your server, you need a bot token.
 Create an application and a bot, get the token and put it in the same directory as main.go as `token.txt`.